Copper

 • Integration with Monday work management for deal-to-project handoff

 Limitations: Monday CRM is a separate product from Monday work management, so you may pay for both.
-Not a traditional CRM — lacks the depth of Salesforce or HubSpot in contact segmentation and advanced reporting.
+Lacks the depth of Salesforce or HubSpot in contact segmentation and advanced reporting.
 No invoicing or proposals.

 Key features:

-• CRM that runs entirely inside Gmail — no separate app to learn
+• CRM that runs entirely inside Gmail, no separate app

 • Pipeline views for deals, support, and hiring inside your inbox